eduardmagerusan/ChatApp-iOS/README.md

 ## Compatibility

-This project is written in Swift 5.0 and requires Xcode 13+ to build and run.
+This project is written in Swift 5.0 and requires Xcode 13.

 ## Sign Up or Login